endojs/endo/README.md

 * **Compartments** Compartments are separate execution contexts: each one has its own global object and global lexical scope.
 * **Frozen realm** Compartments share their intrinsics to avoid identity discontinuity.
 By freezing the intrinsics, SES removes programs abilities to interfere with each other.
 * **Strict mode** SES enables JavaScript strict mode which enhances security, for example by changing some silent errors into throw errors.
-* **POLA** (Principle of Least Authtorithy) By default, Compartments received no ambient authorthy.
+* **POLA** (Principle of Least Authtorithy) By default, Compartments receive no ambient authorthy.
 They are created without host-provided APIs, (for example no XMLHttpRequest).

 [Learn about the SES specification](https://github.com/tc39/proposal-ses).